 Generic PDF Tools

-Preserves Merged and Split Cell Layouts
+Preserves Merged and Split Cells

-Smart Detection of Empty Rows or Cells
+Detects Empty Rows and Cells

 Custom Excel Sheet Naming

-Auto Adjust Column Width and Alignment
+Auto Column Width & Alignment

-Built In Preview Before Export
+Built in Preview Before Export

 Excel Optimized Output for Large Files